 Omega 3 is broken down into two types of fatty acids; docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).

 EPA prevents acne by greatly regulating oil production and boosting hydration.
 It is also a powerful anti oxidant with anti-inflammatory properties, protecting and repairing the skin from damage.

 I am a big believer that stress is the root cause of most ailments.

 How incredible then that a mineral such as magnesium can help reduce the effects of stress-related skin irritations such as acne and rosacea.

 As well as its detoxifying properties to cleanse the top layer of our skin, it also reduces the amount of sebum produced.

-Before you all rush out to buy these supplements; always consult your doctor and do your own research.
+Before you rush out to buy these supplements; always consult your doctor and do your own research.
 It took me several hours to find which supplements were best to treat my concerns and even longer to decide which brand I was going to buy.

 It is important that you check the supplements you buy are the correct dosage as some cheaper alternatives may not contain as much of that acne fighting goodness!

 Remember this is in addition to your skincare routines, keeping well hydrated and nourishing your body with organic, whole foods.